-Students are at the center of it all, and honoring and respecting teachers' experience and expertise makes this curriculum work.
+Students are at the center of it all, and honoring and including the experience and expertise of educators makes this curriculum work.

 Our contextualized pedagogy is a method to advance educational equity by integrating LGBTQ history within a more broad study of America that more accurately reflects the diversity of "We, the people."

 Primary source materials are copyright-secured and curated from both digital and print collections from archives and libraries across the nation, also the Library of Congress, National Archives, and more.

 Intersections and Connections instructional resources are designed to help students access three types of learning outcomes: civics-based content knowledge, transferable life skills, and enduring understandings.

 Our secure, password-protected "green" digital platform includes features and functionality to support both traditional and remote learning and is designed to support peer-to-peer mentorship.

 History UnErased's ongoing process of updating and revising instructional resources and digital platform ensure we are responsive to the evolving and complex needs of teachers and students today.